AOC seizes on New York City subway flooding to pitch Green New Deal

 Tropical Strom Elsa has been dumping heavy rain on the region.

 Business Insider reported that it appeared the Ocasio-Cortez was referencing a video that leaked that showed an Exxon lobbyist talked about the alleged effort to weaken President Biden’s climate push.
-Her office did not immediately respond to an email inquiry from Fox news.
+Her office did not immediately respond to an email inquiry from Fox News.

 Biden has been criticized by progressives who say he has not followed through strongly enough on campaign promises to tackle climate change.